Industries are being reshaped by major disruptions and the companies embracing these changes are gaining a competitive edge against their competition.

 Autonomous, data driven solutions are replacing the inefficiencies of legacy technologies.
 In the past few years, Tesla has become the most valuable auto manufacturer, Amazon has replaced the weekend trip to the mall and the only Blockbuster stores remaining are in remote areas of Alaska where the Wi-Fi isn’t strong enough to stream video.
 Just last week, SpaceX successfully launched the world’s most powerful operational rocket, returning two of the three cores safely back to Earth for reuse on future missions.
 If Elon Musk’s Tesla Roadster flying through deep space past Mars and towards the asteroid belt playing David Bowie’s “Space Oddity” on repeat doesn’t highlight how fast change is occurring, I don’t know what will.

 Today’s water and wastewater treatment professionals, know that an increased public awareness and scrutiny around industrial water use has driven industry leaders to more closely manage their water resources.
 As corporate teams define sustainability initiatives to: reduce water footprint, increase bottom line profitability, and reduce risk associated with public, shareholder and customer backlash; the management and operations teams at the plants are left to implement the solutions.
 It’s not uncommon to see a disconnect between the corporate and plant level as the operational drivers vary from individual to individual.
+This is not only for corporations - there's a big push for municipal water operators to streamline operations and hit operational and sustainability goals.

 By example, a corporate team may be pushing for a 30% reduction in water use over the coming three (3) years, however the plants are responsible for coming up with ideas on how to achieve that metric.
 Normally, simple changes can be implemented around the plant to reduce wasted water (using wastewater for irrigation, replacing lawn with desertscape, using air rinse systems over water rinse systems, etc.), however eventually, the only options left come down to evaluating the performance of the core treatment equipment.